iay/md-validator-client-ruby/docs/ValidationApi.md

 api_instance = ValidatorClient::ValidationApi.new

-validator_id = "validator_id_example" # String | An identifier for the validation to be performed.
+validator_id = 'validator_id_example' # String | An identifier for the validation to be performed.

-metadata = "metadata_example" # String | The metadata to be validated.
+metadata = 'metadata_example' # String | The metadata to be validated.

 begin